hanbman/eth_decentralized_resume/README.md

 At the top left hand corner of the page, we keep track of the current ethereum account address of the contract owner and display it back for reference.

 <img src="Tutorial_Screenshots/frontend_owner.png"/>

+**Deployment to other Test Nets:**

+This contract has been deployed to the Rinkeby test net.
+Please check the file deployed_addresses.txt for more information.